 The twentieth century has seen the construction of several buildings of Georgian architecture.
 The Ira Allen Memorial Chapel, with an imposing bell tower which has become a symbol of the University, was completed in 1927.
 It was the gift of James B. Wilbur, who also made a generous gift to provide scholarships for Vermont residents.
-In 1955 a sixty-four-bell electronic carillon was installed in the tower, from funds provided by the directors of Kake Walk.
-This was dedicated to all the men and women of the University who had served in the armed forces.
-Mr. Wilbur's bequest also provided \$100,000 toward the cost of the Fleming Museum.
-Named for Robert Hull Fleming, the Museum was made possible by a gift of \$150,000 from Miss Katherine Wolcott of Chicago, Mr. Fleming's niece, and by gifts of \$75,000 from other friends of the University.
-Completed in 1931, it houses an extensive collection, including the University's art collection and the Library of Vermontiana in the Wilbur Library.
+In 1955 a sixty-four-bell electronic carillon was installed in the tower, a gift of winter carnival funds, and dedicated to all men and women of the University who served in the armed forces.
+Mr. Wilbur's bequest also contributed to the building of the Fleming Museum.
+Named for Robert Hull Fleming, class of 1862, the Museum was made possible by a gift from Miss Katherine Wolcott of Chicago, Mr. Fleming's niece, and by gifts from other friends of the University.
+Completed in 1931, it houses the University's art collection, and a fine Arena Theatre.

-The Waterman Building, built in 1941 at a cost of \$1,250,000, was the gift of Charles W. Waterman, class of 1885, and Anna R. Waterman.
-It contains administrative offices, classrooms, laboratories, recreation facilities, the cafeteria and the University Store.
-In connection with the work in modern foreign languages, a well-equipped language laboratory is maintained in the Waterman Building with tape-recording facilities and listening stations.
-As an aid to pronunciation, aural comprehension, and pattern practice, recordings in French, German, Hebrew, Russian and Spanish are available for student use.
+The Waterman Building, dedicated in 1941, was the gift of Charles W. Waterman, class of 1885, and Anna R. Waterman.
+It contains administrative offices, classrooms, laboratories, recreation facilities, a dining hall, and the University Store.
+A well-equipped language laboratory is maintained in the Waterman Building with tape-recording facilities and listening stations as an aid to pronunciation, aural comprehension, and pattern practice in French, German, Hebrew, Russian and Spanish.
 An I.B.M.
-1620 model electronic computer has been installed to be used for teaching and research in the University and for use by other colleges which may have need of its service.
+1620 model electronic computer has been installed to be used for teaching and research in the University and for use by other colleges which may have need for its service.